railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Purchase Order
 ---------------

-To place a Purchase Order with your supplier, use the menu  *Purchase Management > Purchase Order*  for a new Purchase Order form.
+To place a Purchase Order with your supplier, use the menu :menuselection:`Purchase Management --> Purchase Order` for a new Purchase Order form.

 Complete the following fields: